 Doug Rosecranz, with IBI Group, stated that he spoke with UDOT and it would be a right turn, exit only point for the semi-trucks.
 It would take pressure off the main road from truck traffic that comes and goes from the studio site.
 Chair Wintzer asked of the access on the far south end of the project was also a right only exit.
 He was told that it was a right in/right out access point.
 Chair Wintzer asked if the road was off the project property.
 Mr. Pilman stated that it was shown split with a portion on City property based on conversations that the City may want access to that property.
 The road location would benefit the City by providing access to that parcel.
 Planner Whetstone explained that the parcel was open space that was part of the Park City Heights MPD, and currently there is no access to that parcel.
-Chair Wintzer asked if it was not a conservation easement open space.
+Chair Wintzer asked if it was necessary to have access.
+Planner Whetstone believed it may be necessary in the future because it was not a conservation easement open space.